maixnor/wu-quartz/content/semester 3/Reliability of Memories.md

 	- a stupid rebellion can change motivation afterwards
 	- a period when we were not acting out our desired values are conveniently forgotten
 	- over time coherence wins
+- over time coherence wins over correspondence, creating false memories
 	- memories about 10th birthday, amazing vacation 2 years ago, first love, summer job are not as accurate as people believe them to be
 	- not just about oneself - also about everyone/everything else